-Mr Nikolay Ishmetov Alternate Director MSc in Finance Mr Ishmetov was appointed as an alternate director to Tagir Sitdekov on 1 July 2017.
+Mr Nikolay Mr Ishmetov was appointed as an alternate director to Tagir Sitdekov on 1 July 2017.

 Mr Ishmetov is currently a Senior Associate at RDIF and has been involved in the Russian private equity market for over 7 years.
 Mr Ishmetov has been serving for over 6 years as an alternate director on the Board of Directors of MD Medical Group, a leading healthcare operator in Russia.
-Prior to joining RDIF, Mr Ishmetov worked in the M&A department of Societe Generale, where he participated in a number of cross border M&A deals in various sectors.
+Prior to joining RDIF, Mr MSc in Finance Ishmetov worked in the M&A department of Societe Generale, where he participated in a number of cross border M&A deals in various sectors.